mshibanami/redirect-web/docs/library/README.md

 ```

 - `contributorGitHubIds`: An array of contributors' GitHub IDs, sorted by the date they were involved in the rule.
+- `imageFiles`: An array of image files of the rule set.
+JPEG, PNG, and WebP are supported.
 - `aboutURL` (optional): A link to a webpage where users can learn more about the rule set.
 - `title`: A short title of the rule set.
 - `description`: A description of the rule set.
 This is optional when the first rule in the rule set has non-empty `comments`.